-If you ever need to be convinced about the convincing power of convincing commercials, then all you need to do is watch one of those umpteen sunscreen lotion advertisements.
-Watching all those sexy women, scantily clad, lazing around on the beach, playing volleyball, braving the hot sun, and yet, remaining as fair-skinned as ever, has thousands of female viewers (need I mention males?) making a beeline for the nearest cosmetics store, all in an effort to get their hands on a tube of that oh-so-magical XYZ sunscreen.
-Well, sunscreen and sunblock lotions are available a dime a dozen, and in a plethora of SPF levels, thanks to which, zeroing in on the perfect sunscreen lotion often becomes a real headache.
-But what exactly is SPF, and what does an SPF sunscreen mean?
-Well, let us find out!
+If you ever need to be convinced by the convincing commercials, then you need to watch one of the umpteen sunscreen lotion advertisements.
+Watching all the sexy women lazing around on the beach, braving the hot sun and yet remaining fair-skinned, has many female viewers crowding at the nearest cosmetics store, to get their hands on a tube of that sunscreen.

 SPF Sunscreen Explained

-Typically, sunscreens with SPF levels in ranges of 30 and 50 are recommended for outdoor activities like sunbathing, sea bathing, swimming, etc. Sweat and water often result in the sunscreen lotion wearing off your body, so reapplying it at regular intervals is very important in such situations.
-Also, look for sunscreens containing zinc oxide and titanium dioxide.
+Sunscreens with SPF levels in ranges of 30 and 50 are recommended for outdoor activities like sunbathing, sea bathing, swimming, etc. Sweat and water often result in the sunscreen lotion wearing off your body, so reapplying it at regular intervals is important.
+Look for sunscreens containing zinc oxide and titanium dioxide.
 They provide excellent protection.